 Awareness of HIV has increased over the last few decades.
-Yet, it is still a prominent health issue worldwide.
-According to the World Health Organization (WHO), about 1.2 million people died from HIV-related causes in 2014.
+According to the

-To help protect yourself, it’s important to understand how the virus is spread.
+To help reduce the risk of transmission, it’s important to understand how the virus is spread.
 HIV is only transmitted through bodily fluids, such as:

 - vaginal secretions